SlyCooperReloadCoded/esgc_ps2_hostfs_db/full_hostfs_patches/readme.md

 <img width="918" height="439" alt="Capture" src="https://github.com/user-attachments/assets/9f43c4ac-3c2f-4832-85cd-5428a2ee4353" />

-In the HostFS-patched game's custom configuration, set the Disc Path to the original disc image which you stored in the "hostfs_games" folder.
+In the HostFS-patched game's custom configuration, set the Disc Path to the original disc image which you stored in the "hostfs_games" folder:

 <img width="1457" height="559" alt="Capture2" src="https://github.com/user-attachments/assets/db0799b6-5255-4d59-8349-0151496cd9a4" />

 This won't make it read from disc since the game has been patched to not do so, however PCSX2 will grab the correct title and version info from it, marking it as a valid RetroAchievements title.